 4. Cribs storage method

-Cribs storage method are also used to store maize particularly dried unshelled cobs which have been dehusked.
-Cribs consist of side poles covered by wiwe—mesh or lined closely with thatch or zinc.
+Crib storage methods are also used to store maize particularly dried unshelled cobs which have been dehusked.
+Cribs consist of side poles covered by wire—mesh or lined closely with thatch or zinc.

 Advantages of crib storage method